Should I cover my outside faucet in winter? Why doing so could avert damage to your home

 Should I cover my outside faucet in winter?

-With freezing temperatures on the horizon, experts confirm that covering your outside faucet and exposed pipes should help to prevent some damage to pipework and infrastructure.
+With freezing temperatures on the horizon, experts confirm that covering your outside faucet and exposed pipes will help to prevent some damage to pipework and infrastructure.
 If you are able to turn your faucet off, however, a cover might not be necessary.

 Is covering an outside faucet the only option?